laixintao/prometheus-http-sd/README.md

 - Support static targets from Json file;
 - Support static targets from Yaml file;
 - Support generating target list using Python script;
+- Support `check` command, to testing the generated target is as expected, and counting the targets.

 ## Installation